highflyer910/highflyer910/README.md

   </p>

 - 👩🏻‍💻 I'm a [Vue.js](https://vuejs.org/) Frontend Engineer
-- 🌱 Currently learning Python and Django
+- 🌱 Currently learning Python (and I love it!)
 - ✍️ Occasionally writing a blog about what I learned on **[dev.to](https://dev.to/highflyer910)**
 - 🎨 Trying out graphic design in my spare time
 - 🎮 An in-game photographer making pictures in **[VR](https://vrphotography.netlify.app/)**.